 NHTSA Traffic Safety Facts 2005 Data, Large Trucks

-- In 2005, 442,000 large trucks (gross vehicle weight rating greater than 10,000 pounds) were involved in traffic crashes in the United States; 4,932 were involved in fatal crashes.
+- 442,000 large trucks (gross vehicle weight rating greater than 10,000 pounds) were involved in traffic crashes in the United States 4,932 were involved in fatal crashes.

 - In 2004, large trucks accounted for 3 percent of all registered vehicles and 8 percent of total vehicle miles traveled (2005 registered vehicle and vehicle miles traveled data not available).

 - One out of eight traffic fatalities in 2005 resulted from a collision involving a large truck.

 - In 10 percent of the crashes, the other vehicle was turning.
 In 8 percent, either the truck or the other vehicle was negotiating a curve.
 In 7 percent, either the truck or the other vehicle was stopped or parked in a traffic lane (5% and 2%, respectively).

 According to NHTSA traffic safety facts 2005 data, regarding large trucks, most of the fatal crashes involving large trucks occurred in rural areas (61%), during the daytime (67%), and on weekdays (81%), however many of them still do occur in densely populated cities like San Antonio and Houston.
 During the week, 74 percent of the crashes occurred during the daytime (6 a.m. to 5:59 p.m.).
 On weekends, 60 percent occurred at night (6 p.m. to 5:59 a.m.).
 Of the fatalities that resulted from crashes involving large trucks, 76 percent were occupants of another vehicle.
 If the injuries that resulted from crashes involving large trucks, 74 percent were occupants of another vehicle.
 With the prevalence of these devastating accidents out on the road, accident and injury attorneys are often required to ensure that victims of accidents receive proper compensation.